Course selection (previously called “pre-enrollment”) is important to help us plan for upcoming terms.

 Overrides are available during course selection just like during the drop/add period.
 See a CS advisor if you need an override to select a course.

-For Fall 2018, some courses have waiting lists and department consent has been placed on these courses.
+For Winter 2019, some courses have waiting lists and department consent has been placed on these courses.
 Waiting lists are only created when the number of students who course selected the course is greater than the number of spots in the course.

 If you did course select any of the above courses but did not get enrolled, then you have been placed on the waiting list for the course.
 You will be contacted via your UWaterloo email account if/when a spot becomes available for you.
 Available spots are offered based on random choice.
 Quest may show that there is space in the course but this number is not accurate because the process is manual.
 There is no need to contact CS advisors as we will contact you when a place has become available for you.